-What better time to take a peek into the royal births that were than when the entire world is gearing up for royal baby watch!
+What better time to take a peek into the royal births that were than when the entire world is in a royal baby frenzy?!

-As the cordons go up outside the hospital where Duchess Kate is due to deliver her first child.
-As royal watchers anticipate that famous Lindo Ward door-cam feed being turned on.
+As the cordons come down at the hospital where Duchess Kate just delivered her third child.
+As royal watchers enjoyed that famous Lindo Ward door-cam feed bringing them the happy news.
 As bookies suggest Alice or Albert are the odds on royal baby names, let’s talk about the interesting facts and traditions that have gone before.

 Read more about the royal family:

 - Exciting movement as Duchess Kate prepares for birth

 - Prince William and Duchess Kate launch web hub for third baby